Sujon-Ahmed/PHP-TODO-LIST/README.md

 ### So Let's do the coding...
 ## Getting started:

 First you have to download & install XAMPP or any local server that run PHP scripts.
-Here's the link for XAMPP server <a href="https://www.apachefriends.org/index.html">https://www.apachefriends.org/index.html</a>.
+Here's the link for XAMPP server <a target="_blank" href="https://www.apachefriends.org/index.html">https://www.apachefriends.org/index.html</a>.

+And this is the link for the bootstrap that has been used for the layout <a target="_blank" href="https://getbootstrap.com/">https://getbootstrap.com/</a>.